Introducing a "haptic map" prototype

 The haptic map has two, broad aspirations:

-(1) to encourage us to think about how we experience connections to place through landscape and place names;
+• to encourage us to think about how we experience connections to place through landscape and place names

-(2) to provide new ways to learn orally about Indigenous and settler namescapes through curiosity and play.
+• to provide new ways to learn orally about Indigenous and settler namescapes through curiosity and play

-Haptic maps are intended to represent landscape aesthetically in some way, but without the typical Western Anglo, or W̱ENITEM, cartographic marks like roads, signs, and borders.
-A haptic map is intended to invite you to engage physically and creatively with its artistic topography and to learn place names in unconventional ways.
+Our version of a haptic map is intended to represent landscape aesthetically in some way, but without the typical Western Anglo, or W̱ENITEM, cartographic marks like roads, signs, and borders.
+Our map invites you to engage physically and creatively with its artistic topography and to learn place names in unconventional ways.

-The Untitled ṮEṮÁĆES map, the first haptic map prototype, was built collaboratively.
-Kim Shortreed came up with the concept for a "haptic map" as part of his PhD project, "Contracolonial Practices in Salish Sea Namescapes."
-Kim brought the idea to TEMOSEṈ Chazz Elliott and they co-created the concept for the Untitled ṮEṮÁĆES map.
+The Untitled ṮEṮÁĆES map was built collaboratively.
+Kim Shortreed came up with this concept for a "haptic map" as part of his PhD project, "Contracolonial Practices in Salish Sea Namescapes."
+Kim brought the idea to TEMOSEṈ (Chazz Elliott) and they co-created the concept for the Untitled ṮEṮÁĆES map.
 TEMOSEṈ designed and carved the outside panels with help from Matthew Parlby-Elliott.
 Kim built the map's structure (with help from TEMOSEṈ, Matt, and Ben Olsen) and the interactive islands.
 Jesse Campbell painted the seascape horizon.

 See the Credits and Hí sw̱ Ke/gratitudes post to learn more about all the folks and organizations that made this project possible!